STUK Storage with 7 compartments, white/grey, Show measurements specifications

 Need more shelves for clothes and accessories?
 Hang this storage with a check pattern inside the wardrobe or on a freestanding rack.
 Part of the STUK series that helps you organise big and small things.

-Takes little room to store as it folds flat.
+Takes up little space to store as it folds flat.

 IKEA of Sweden